 This tutorial shows you how the WordPress Paypal shopping cart plugin is used in conjunction with the NextGen Gallery plugin to create an online store to sell your photos.
-Hit the ‘Add to Cart’ button to see how the shopping cart looks on the sidebar.

 Please note that the secure delivery of the digital images after purchase is only available in the WordPress eStore Plugin and to know how to do this please watch the video tutorial on How to Turn Your WordPress Site into a Digital Photo Store and Sell Photos Securely.